zkoss/zkdoc/zk_component_ref/Window.md

 ## Modal Windows and Event Processing Threads

-By default, events are processed in the same thread that serves the HTTP request (so-called Servlet thread).
+{% include Notice\|text=Event processing thread is disabled by default since 5.0.
+For the older version, it is enabled by default %} By default, events are processed in the same thread that serves the HTTP request (so-called Servlet thread).
 However, you could configure ZK to process events in an individual thread, such that the event listener could suspend the execution at any time, and resume later.
 For how to